Bhabiji Ghar Par Hain!: Controversies

 Shinde also stated that she talked about the matter to her co-actress Saumya Tandon.
 Shinde further said that after listening to the matter, Tandon's reply was: "No one rapes in our industry, Shilpa".
 Shinde stated that Benaifer Kohli tried to bury the matter and threatened her.
 Tandon responded to Shinde's statement:

 It is so sad that she used my name.
 Saying that she confided in me is not true at all.
 I shared a very professional relationship with her. [...]
 I didn't get any such vibes from my producer [Sanjay Kohli] and I never noticed him having such kind of intention for any other female on our sets.
 In fact, he doesn't really come on the sets and he never goes to any actor's room or vanity at all, so I didn't experience any such thing.

-In April 2017, actress Sameeksha Singh, who worked with producers Binaifer Kholi and Sanjay Kholi in their serial Zaara, stated that she was in the same situation when she was working with them.
+In April 2017, actress Sameeksha Singh, who worked with producers Binaifer Kohli and Sanjay Kohli in their serial Zaara, stated that she was in the same situation when she was working with them.
 She said Sanjay Kohli used to flirt with her but his actions were unacceptable in Shinde's situation.

 Television actress Kavita Kaushik who worked with Sanjay Kohli on his show FIR, questioned why Shinde was quiet for one year and accused her of being a bad example for other girls.
 Shinde replied that she was facing many problems at that time and that it is difficult to publicly address sexual harassment.

 In April 2017, Benaifer Kohli and Sanjay Kohli registered a case against Shinde for defamation.
 On 13 February 2018, Shinde stated the show's makers had approached her and requested her to finish the matter and she had retracted her FIR against Sanjay Kohli.

+Years later, during a podcast, Shinde publicly admitted that the sexual harassment allegations against Sanjay Kohli were entirely false.
+She clarified that she filed the fabricated complaint because she felt trapped by her contract and the ongoing professional dispute with the show's makers, believing it was her only leverage.
+The overarching conflict was eventually resolved through a private settlement where her pending dues were cleared.
+Shinde noted that she now maintains a cordial relationship with the producers, which eventually led to her returning to the Bhabiji Ghar Par Hai! franchise.